 Skip to content

-I have set up SSH keys, but logging in to Puhti does not work or still asks for password
+I have set up SSH keys, but logging in does not work or still asks for password

-Puhti is used as an example here.
-Same steps apply for Mahti as well.
+Puhti is used as an example for SSH key login in this example.
+The same steps apply for Mahti as well.

 Please check the following